hyperledger/besu/docs/Configuring-Pantheon/Using-Configuration-File.md

     The [`--config-file`](../Reference/Pantheon-CLI-Syntax.md#config-file) option is not used when running Pantheon from the [Docker image](../Getting-Started/Run-Docker-Image.md).
     Use a bind mount to [specify a configuration file with Docker](../Getting-Started/Run-Docker-Image.md#custom-configuration-file).

-To override an option specified in the configuration file, specify the same option on the command line.
-When an option is specified in both the configuration file and the command line, Pantheon is started with the command line value.
+To override an option specified in the configuration file, specify the same option on the command line or as an [environment variable](../Reference/Pantheon-CLI-Syntax.md#pantheon-environment-variables).
+If an option is specified in multiple places, the order of priority is command line, environment variable, configuration file.

 ## TOML Specification